code-423n4/docs/awarding/incentive-model-and-awards/README.md

 We periodically ship bug fixes that may produce minor differences in award calculation results over time.

-## High and Medium Risk bugs
+## High and Medium Risk findings

-Wardens are given shares for bugs discovered based on severity, and those shares give the owner a pro rata piece of the pie:
+Wardens are given shares for findings discovered based on severity, and those shares give the owner a pro rata piece of the pie:

 `Med Risk Slice: 3 * (0.85 ^ (split - 1)) / split`\
 `High Risk Slice: 10 * (0.85 ^ (split - 1)) / split`

-Please note that findings with partial credit still count as 1 finding in the algorithm. \
+Please note that submissions with partial credit still count as 1 submission in the algorithm. \
 During awarding, each award is redeemed for: `award pool / pie / slice`.

 ### Bonus for best / selected for report

 For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% slice bonus.
 The `pie` (total of slices) is also increased accordingly.

-Let's look at an example of a set of High risk duplicates, with 3 satisfactory findings.
+Let's look at an example of a High risk finding (set of duplicates), containing 3 satisfactory submissions.

 As per the formula, the pie would be: \
 `10 * (0.85 ^ (findingCount - 1)) = 7.225`

-Warden A's finding is selected for report; therefore the pie is adjusted as follows: \
+Warden A's submission is selected for report; therefore the pie is adjusted as follows: \
-`new pie = previous pie + [selected finding's slice] * 0.3` \
+`new pie = previous pie + [selected submission's slice] * 0.3` \
 `=> 7.225 + ( 2.408333333333333 * 0.3 ) = 7.9475`

 The resulting awards are: